TOPLLab/topllab.github.io/warduino/guide/examples/blink.md

 # Blink

-The traditional _Hello World_ program for microcontrollers, is to turn an LED on and off every second.
+The blinking LED example is the traditional _Hello World_ program for microcontrollers.
-In this example, we'll show you step-by-step how to write this kind of program in a high-level language for WARDuino.
+The program turns an LED on and off at a regular interval.

 ## Circuit